-Enjoy learning to buy, cook and eat healthy food
+Learn how to buy, cook, and eat healthy food

-Class series are taught throughout the community, including but not limited to community centers, churches, schools and local MSU Extension offices.
-Group series are available if there are 10 to 15 people, and at least half of the group is Supplemental Nutrition Assistance Program (SNAP) eligible.
+Class series are taught throughout the community, including but not limited to community centers, churches, health sites, schools and local MSU Extension offices.
+Group series are available if there are 10 to 15 people, and at least half of the group is income eligible.

 We offer the following programs:

 - Cooking Matters for Parents teaches parents with young children how to prepare and shop sensibly for healthy meals on a budget.

 - Cooking Matters for Families engages adults and school-aged youth together to learn about healthy eating, planning meals as a family, and working together in the kitchen.

 - Cooking Matters for Adults teaches adults how to prepare and shop sensibly for healthy meals on a budget.